KhyonieTitanborn/Opus/Instructions.md

 ### Variables
 Variables can be set by name in any variable-setting instruction, and can be referenced in any instruction by a dollar $ sign and the name.
-Three variables can always be accessed: the player's coordinates, as $playerX, $playerY, and $playerZ
+Several variables can always be accessed:
+- The player's coordinates, as $playerX, $playerY, and $playerZ
+- The current line, as $line
+- The current return line, as $return

 At this time, only integers and entities can be stored.